-PART 4: BUDGET 20

-- Demonstrates clear connection between activities to develop plan and expenses. - Reasonably reflects the costs associated with implementing program services. - Identifies sufficient resources necessary to implement grant activities and sustain services beyond the grant period, including identification of non-grant funds (i.e., matching funds). - Includes a minimum set aside of \$5,000 for professional development in early numeracy and/or early literacy for preschool and child care staff. - Includes a \$1,500 set aside to participate in a state evaluation of the preschool partnership grant program. - Includes a detailed budget that itemizes specific uses of funds.
+PART 4: BUDGET 20 Demonstrates clear connection between activities to develop plan and expenses.
+Reasonably reflects the costs associated with implementing program services.
+Identifies sufficient resources necessary to implement grant activities and sustain services beyond the grant period, including identification of non-grant funds (i.e., matching funds).
+Includes a minimum set aside of \$5,000 for professional development in early numeral literacy for preschool and child care staff. acy and/or early Includes a \$1,500 set aside to participate in a state evaluation of the preschool partner program. ership grant Includes a detailed budget that itemizes specific uses of funds.